 2 1/2 cups all-purpose flour

-- In a liquid measuring cup pour vodka, then add several ice cubes.
-Wait until vodka is chilled and remove ice.
-Add chilled water to vodka until it reaches 3/4 cup measurement.
-This ensures that the vodka maintains 1/2 cup measurement.
+- Pour vodka into a liquid measuring cup, then add several ice cubes.
+Wait until vodka is chilled and remove ice after a few minutes.
+Vodka water mixture should reach 3/4 cup measurement.

 If you desire a decorative pie using cut out shapes, try purchasing pie cutters at a local specialty store, Williams Sonoma or online.
 Cookie cutters are another favorite.
 Generally I prefer pie cutters since they give a detailed impression mark due to their plunger design.
 The texture will give a rich detail to your pie.